sjentsch/lsjDocs/Ch11/Ch11_tTest_04.rst

 The biggest problem with using the Student test in practice is the third assumption listed in the previous section.
 It assumes that both groups have the same standard deviation.
-Thit is rarely true in real life.
+This is rarely true in real life.
 If two samples do not have the same means, why should we expect them to have the same standard deviation?
 There is really no reason to expect this assumption to be true.
 We will talk a little bit about how you can check this assumption later on